esphome/esphome-core/README.md

     -DMQTT_MAX_PACKET_SIZE=1024
 ```

-Increase the number if it still doesn't fit.
+Increase the number as necessary if it still doesn't fit.